navidaminnn/Peer2Peer/README.md

   7. The download will now begin!

 ## Future Goals
-* Let users also share data (I.E be a peer rather than a leech)
 * Implementing a more efficient piece-choosing algorithm (rarest first?)

 ## References